Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Discussion

 \subsubsection{Output Validity}

 LLM-based FL techniques are generally prone to producing invalid outputs.
-For example, in function-level and block-level FL, the LLM may return results that are out of range, such as a function name not present in the search space or a block ID that exceeds the available range.
-In line-level FL, it may generate inconsistent outputs, such as a line number that is within the valid range but refers to content that does not exist at that position.
+For example, the LLM may return results that are out of range, such as a function name not present in the search space or a block ID or line numberthat exceeds the available range. \newannotate{C1.3}Repeated outputs or duplicates also occur, which provide no additional useful information.
+Although these issues are common across all LLM-based techniques, we attempted to mitigate them by incorporating clear instructions in our prompt template to steer the LLM away from generating invalid outputs.
+Our LLM-based TCFL technique produces fewer than 1\% out-of-range or duplicate outputs across all levels of granularity.

+\newannotate{C1.3}In line-level FL, an additional type of inconsistent output, specific to this level of granularity, may arise.
+In such cases, the predicted line number falls within the valid range butrefers to content that does not exist at that position.
 We refer to such inconsistencies as mismatches.
-Repeated outputs or duplicates also occur, which provide no additional useful information.

-Although these issues are common across all LLM-based techniques, we attempted to mitigate them by incorporating clear instructions in our prompt template to steer the LLM away from generating invalid outputs.
-Our LLM-based TCFL technique produces fewer than 1\% out of range or duplicate outputs across all levels of granularity.
-The mismatch rate---observed only at the line level--- varied between 8\% and 22\%, with \(k=\)1 yielding the lowest rate and \(k=\)10 the highest.

-To resolve mismatches in line-level FL and evaluate their impact on performance, we leveraged the \emph{Levenshtein distance}~\cite{levenstein1966} to measure content similarity and combined it with line number distance to identify the code line closest to the LLM-predicted output in both position and content.
-When no mismatch was present, the identified line number precisely matched the LLM's prediction (distance = 0).
+To resolve mismatches in line-level FL and evaluate their impact on performance, we applied a mitigation strategy leveragingthe \emph{Levenshtein distance}\cite{levenstein1966} to measure content similarity and combined it with line number distance to identify the code line closest to the LLM-predicted output in both position and content.
+When no mismatch occurred, the identified line number matched the LLM's prediction exactly (distance = 0).
 Otherwise, we replaced the mismatched line with the closest match.
+This strategy is well-suited to TCFL, as it accounts for both test code proximity and content similarity.

-In a post-processing step, we evaluated FL performance using the updated outputs.
-Interestingly, no significant change was observed in evaluation metrics, including the precision and recall rates.
-Further analysis showed that mismatches typically involved line numbers differing by only one, with both lines usually sharing the same faulty or non-faulty status.
-Thus, the updated lines rarely affected the accuracy metrics.
+\newannotate{C1.3}\autoref{table::mismatch} reports the ratio of mismatches to the total number of predicted lines and performance results of top-\(k\) line-level FL for different values of \(k\), with the mitigation strategy enabled and disabled.
+As shown, the accuracy metrics differ by less than 0.4\% between the two cases, with an average mismatch rate ranging from 7.9\% for \(k\)=1 to 21.5\% for \(k\)=10.
+Even the highest mismatch rate (21.5\%) has little to no effect on line-level FL performance, including precision and recall.Further analysis showed that the difference is minimal becausemismatches in our outputs typically involve line numbers differing by only one, with both lines usually sharing the same faulty or non-faulty status.
+Thus, updating mismatches based on our mitigation strategyrarely affected the accuracy metrics.